pauldub/clj-docker/README.md

 ```

+## Testing

+Project has 2 kinds of tests :

+* docker.mocks.* - tests with stubbed responses.
+It requires [http-kit-fake ">0.2.2"] which have a workaround to stub webrequests for `httpkit.client/request` function. run these specs by command `$> lein with-profile dev midje docker.mocks.*`

+* docker.v0x90   - will include tests running against real docker v0.9, it requires that you've installed vagrant and ansible.

+## License

+It's Released under the MIT license.
+See [LICENSE](https://github.com/pauldub/clj-docker/blob/master/LICENSE) for the full license.

 ## TODO

-- remove TODOs in code
-- Write additional tests for v0.9
+- Write additional tests for docker v0.9
-- Write doc.
+- Write docs for human as [ClojureWerkz](http://clojurewerkz.org/) has.
-- doc with func references
+- Test on battlefield.
-- doc for contributors
+- add [stuartsierra/component](https://github.com/stuartsierra/component) pattern for containers(?)
-- doc how to set up test-machines and over nginx